 - E Supporting change and improvement

-Several stakeholder events were held in 2014 and 2015 (Perth, Edinburgh and Glasgow) to consider how we might reshape and improve how we respond to people in distress.
+Several stakeholder events were held in 2014 and 2015 to consider how we might reshape and improve how we respond to people in distress.
 Key issues and themes emerging from discussion at these events have infomed the development of a proposed Distress Brief Intervention, which is to be piloted in 4 areas across Scotland.
 Development work for the pilot began in Summer 2016, with the first pilot (Lanarkshire) going live in June 2017.
 The remaining 3 pilots are to go live in October 2017.

 The Strategy continues the trend in previous strategies to focus on where the evidence leads.
 It echoes key messages – learned from practice and research – that suicide is preventable, that it is everyone’s business and that collaborative working is key to successful suicide prevention.